Research Robots Humanoid Applications Industries Technology Contact

 Inverse Kinematics

-Advanced algorithms calculate the necessary joint angles to reach a target pose.
-For mobile manipulators, this computation must account for the moving base and arm simultaneously.
+Clever algorithms figure out the joint angles for any target pose.
+For mobile manipulators, they juggle the moving base and arm together.

 Payload vs. Reach